Ultrastrong light-matter interaction in a multimode photonic crystal: Nonperturbative transport of a single photon

-The counter-rotating terms and the parity breaking couplings have a striking effect on the scattering dynamics, particularly when the higher excitation bound states appear inside the single-particle band.
-These localized bound states hybridize with the single-particle scattering states, leading to Fano-like resonances in the scattering spectra~\cite{Sanchez_PRL2014}.
-We directly observe this effect by probing the transmission through the lattice at larger coupling strengths achieved by increasing the inductance of the shared SQUID coupler.
-The flux dependent values for the coupling inductor, used for estimating the normalized coupling strength $g_{01}/\omega_0$, are inferred from the redshift in the lowest lattice eigenmode (see SI B).
+The counter-rotating terms and the parity-breaking couplings have a striking effect on the scattering dynamics, particularly when the higher excitation bound states appear inside the single-particle band.
+These localized bound states, illustrated in \Figref{fig:3}a, hybridize with the single-particle scattering states, leading to Fano-like resonances in the scattering spectra~\cite{Sanchez_PRL2014}.
+We directly observe this effect by probing the transmission through the lattice at larger coupling strengths achieved by increasing the inductance of the shared SQuID coupler.
+The flux-dependent values for the coupling inductor, used for estimating the normalized coupling strength $g_{01}/\omega_0$, are inferred from the red-shift in the lowest lattice eigenmode (see Appendix \ref{sec:galvanic_coupling}).
 In \cref{fig:3}b(i),(ii), we observe these additional resonances coming from the two-particle bound state, while for even stronger coupling the three-particle bound state also appears in the band, seen in \cref{fig:3}b(iii).
 While the counter-rotating terms are also present in \cref{fig:2}a, we only start to observe the multi-particle bound states in \cref{fig:3}b owing to the stronger inductive coupling that pushes these states to lower energy manifolds until they overlap with the single-particle band.
-The observed resonances are in qualitative agreement with the calculated spectrum (solid and dashed curves in \cref{fig:3}b) for the full model using the Hamiltonian parameters of the circuit.
+The observed resonances are in qualitative agreement with the calculated spectrum (theory curves in \cref{fig:3}b) for the full model using the Hamiltonian parameters of the circuit.
 The diminished transmission amplitude around the bound state frequencies reveals how these multi-particle states strongly scatter a single photon.
 Note that the resonance in \cref{fig:3}b(iii) coming from the three-particle bound state is much more pronounced than the two-particle equivalent.
-This arises from the fact that the coupling between the three-particle bound state and the single-particle scattering states comes from the strong counter-rotating terms, whereas the two-particle bound state resonances are the result of the weak parity breaking terms.
+This arises from the fact that the coupling between the three-particle bound state and the single-particle scattering states comes from the strong counter-rotating terms, whereas the two-particle bound state resonances are the result of the weak parity-breaking terms.